Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 While this covers unit testing we're still not out of the woods yet because we also need to test our program in its native environment: the browser.

+> Note that technically the unit tests also work in the browser, but they do not touch functionality provided by it like the `window` object in the following example.

 Fortunately we can use the *DOM* and we also have the option to write asynchronous tests:

 {% gist 31d7e78c72aa3c2bd3e488f684b2be51 %}